Nodeless superconducting gap induced by odd parity pair density wave in underdoped cuprates: Self-consistent order parameters

-As mentioned before, the difference between the triplet and singlet pairings in the magnetic Brilloun zone is that in the former case, the pairing symmetry picks up the complex conjugate as we go from the main band to the AFM subbands shifted by ${{\bf Q}}$ vector, and also changes sign.
+As mentioned before, the difference between the PDW and singlet pairings in the magnetic Brillouin zone is that in the former case, the pairing symmetry picks up the complex conjugate as we go from the main band to the AFM subbands shifted by ${{\bf Q}}$ vector, and also changes sign.
 Writing in Bogolyubov quasiparticle form as before, we get \begin{widetext}

 Finally, the staggered magnetic is

 \end{widetext}